debashriroy/debashriroy.github.io/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

-Courses Taught: Operating Systems(COP 4600), System Software (COP 3402), Computer Science II (COP 3503), Object Oriented Programming (COP 3330).
+As a graduate research assistant, I had the opportunity to work with the various professors to teach the following courses: Operating Systems(COP 4600), System Software (COP 3402), Computer Science II (COP 3503), Object Oriented Programming (COP 3330).